Robert Jacomb-Hood: 1860–1869: Full-time private practice

-In his early years of practising privately, Jacomb-Hood also collaborated with the engineer George Parker Bidder on the construction of various projects.
+In his early years of practising privately, Jacomb-Hood collaborated with the engineer George Parker Bidder on the construction of various projects.
 Despite the fact that Jacomb-Hood had left direct employment of the LB&SCR only a few years prior, the pair assumed all of the company's engineering works contractually from November 1863, splitting their profits evenly.
 On 29 July 1864, the Horsham, Leatherhead and Dorking Railway was absorbed by the LB&SCR; the pair then finished the construction of the line together before it opened on 1 May 1867.
-The pair also worked on the Portsmouth line between Peckham Rye and Sutton railway stations; the works on the section had finished by June 1867.
-They also worked on plans for the East London Railway (now partially the East London line) and the Axminster and Lyme Regis Railway, among many others.
+Among the many other projects that the pair worked on were the Portsmouth line between Peckham Rye and Sutton railway stations, completed by June 1867, and the plans for the East London Railway (now partially the East London line) and Axminster and Lyme Regis Railway.